Carnival Panorama Ship Review and Photos

 Both the Pizza del Capitano and Seafood Shack are located on deck 10 aft.
 The pizza place is complimentary with the option to have it delivered anywhere on the ship, via the Carnival Hub App, for a $5 charge.

-The Seafood Shack is reminiscent of a New England style eatery with favorites like the lobster roll, steamed crab legs, and shrimp baskets with fries.
+The Seafood Shack is reminiscent of a New England-style eatery with favorites like lobster rolls, steamed crab legs, and shrimp baskets with fries.
 Pricing here is ala carte.

 Carnival staples such as Bonsai Sushi (a la carte), Fahrenheit 555 Steakhouse ($38 per person), Cucina del Capitano ($15 per person), and JiJi Asian Kitchen ($15 per person) are also found on board.